-- Support improvements for airports, riverports, railroads and truck facilities to strengthen the Purchase region's economy. - Support improvements to connections between airports, riverports, railroads and the highway system for efficient movement of people and goods.
+- Support improvements for airports, riverports, railroads and truck facilities to strengthen the Purchase region's economy. - Support improvements to connections between airports, riverports, railroads and the highway system for efficient movement of people and goods. - Promote economic development by the efficient movement of freight and tourist travel through, within, and into and out of the Purchase region. - Promote the maintenance, improvement and development of intermodal connections between transportation facilities including mass transit, highways, airports, riverports, and rail lines that will enhance the transportation of people, goods and services. - Promote and develop projects that will improve economic development and tourism in the Purchase region.

-- Promote economic development by the efficient movement of freight and tourist travel through, within, and into and out of the Purchase region. - Promote the maintenance, improvement and development of intermodal connections between transportation facilities including mass transit, highways, airports, riverports, and rail lines that will enhance the transportation of people, goods and services. - Promote and develop projects that will improve economic development and tourism in the Purchase region. - Promote and support corridors I-69 and improve I-24 through the Purchase and provide improved connectivity throughout the region to further economic development and sustainability.
+• Promote and support major transportation corridors, such as I-69, through the Purchase and provide improved connectivity throughout the region to further economic development and sustainability.